ABelov91/RDPM/README.md

-# RMDP
+# RDPM

 Matlab package for calculation of SFactors and rates of thermonuclear reactions based on the Regularized Double Period Method.
 To start, unzip experimental data files from Data_reaction_name.txt archives.

-Developed by Aleksandr Belov, Faculty of Physics, M.V.
-Lomonosv Moscow State University
+Cite as: Belov A.A.
+RDPM Package for the Regularized Double Period Method (Lomonosov Moscow State University, Moscow)